Corynebacterium striatum

 Corynebacterium striatum is a bacterium that is a member of the Corynebacterium genus.
 It is classified as non-diphtheritic.
 The bacterium is a gram-positive prokaryote that assumes a 'club-like' morphology, more formally known as a corynebacteria structure.
-It is non-lipophilic and undergoes aerobic respiration and is also a facultative anaerobe it is catalase negative and oxidase positive glucose and sucrose fermenter.
+It is non-lipophilic and undergoes aerobic respiration.
+It is a facultative anaerobe.
+It is catalase negative and is an oxidase positive glucose and sucrose fermenter.

-It is generally found as a ubiquitous microorganism, and, as a commensal of humans, colonising the nasopharynx.
+It is generally found as a ubiquitous microorganism and as a commensal of humans that colonises the nasopharynx.
 It has recently been recognised as an emerging pathogen although the genus of Corynebacterium is not usually considered to be pathogenic.
-Particularly in the context of human disease, Corynebacterium striatum is generally considered an opportunistic pathogenic, particularly in a nosocomial setting.
-It has been recorded to infect the skin, upper and lower respiratory tract and even disseminate, resulting in sepsis.
-Recent interest has been sparked in the microorganism as it is known to be resistant to and gaining resistances to many antibiotics.
+Particularly in the context of human disease, Corynebacterium striatum is generally considered an opportunistic pathogen.
+This is particularly in a nosocomial setting.
+It has been recorded to infect the skin and the upper and lower respiratory tract and even disseminate - resulting in sepsis.
+Recent interest has been sparked in the microorganism, as it is known to be resistant to and gaining resistance to many antibiotics.

 History

 Corynebacterium striatum is a member of the genus Corynebacterium.
-Initially the species was described in 1901.
+Initially, the species was described in 1901.
 Scientific papers dating back until approximately 1980 recount cases of commensal Corynebacterium striatum contaminating samples from sites of infections.
-A paper published in 1993 found that isolates of described Corynebacterium Stratum stored by the American Type Culture Collection and the National Collection of Type Cultures were in fact not that of Corynebacterium striatum, although the recorded sequences corresponded with other known isolates of the species.
-From this it was determined that at the time of isolation for storage, the incorrect bacteria was stored.
-Up until 1993 there had only been three documented cases of respiratory infections caused by the species.
-After this it was formally defined again in 1995.
-Coryneform bacteria had for a long time been described as commensals of humans, colonising the skin and mucous membranes without causing disease.
-More recently Corynebacterium striatum was found to in fact be the cause of infection and disease, given the opportunity.
-Early clinical testing of hospital patients found that infection generally only occurred in immunocompromised individuals or those that had some for of prosthetic device permanently or intermittently fitted.
-Not long after, researchers began to propose the notion that Corynebacterium striatum was the cause of disease even in patients that did not meet such criteria.
+A paper published in 1993 found that isolates of described Corynebacterium Striatum stored by the American Type Culture Collection and the National Collection of Type Cultures were in fact not that of Corynebacterium striatum, although the recorded sequences corresponded with other known isolates of the species.
+Thus, it was determined that - at the time of isolation for storage - the incorrect bacterial species had been stored.
+Up until 1993, there had only been three documented cases of respiratory infections caused by the species.
+Afterwards, it was formally defined again in 1995.
+For a long time, Coryneform bacteria had been described as commensals of humans - colonising the skin and mucous membranes without causing disease.
+More recently, Corynebacterium striatum was found to, in fact, be the cause of infection or disease if given the opportunity.
+Early clinical testing of hospital patients found that infection generally only occurred in immunocompromised individuals or those that had some form of prosthetic device permanently or intermittently fitted.
+Not long thereafter, researchers began to propose the notion that Corynebacterium striatum was the cause of disease even in patients that did not meet such criteria.

 Characteristics

 Identification

 Standardised methods of identification have been developed to improve the identification and isolation of Coronyforms.
 One such method is the API Coryne V2.0 system.
-API strips combine a series of small scale biochemical tests to distinguish key characteristics of bacterium, based on metabolic activity.
+API strips combine a series of small scale biochemical tests to distinguish key characteristics of a bacterium, based on metabolic activity.
 The results are interpreted via standardised indicators and charts.
-This is a cost-effective yet time-consuming method of identification, taking approximately 16 hours, particularly in clinical settings.
+This is a cost-effective, yet time-consuming method of identification taking approximately 16 hours.
+This is specifically in clinical settings.